'Philosophy is [insert negative statement].'

 The upshot is that the concept of value is much broader than assumed in the argument, and that not everything has to increase its stock price to justify its existence.

-*To be clear, philosophy has monetary value as well in my opinion — as studying it makes us better decision-makers and critical thinkers —, but even assuming that it hasn’t any doesn’t support the conclusion.
+*To be clear, philosophy has monetary value as well in my opinion — as studying it makes us better decision-makers and critical thinkers —, but even assuming that it hasn’t any fails to support the conclusion.

 ‘Philosophy is gibberish and nonsense’

-For example, it really sounds strange to hear that many philosophers accept that there might be a realm outside of time and space where the Forms of beauty and justice and numbers exist.
+For instance, it sounds strange that many philosophers accept the existence of a realm outside of time and space populated by the Forms of beauty, justice and numbers.
 And maybe it is absolutely false.
-But still, they are not discussing this because they want to feel special — they do so because it is the explanation they find most compelling to philosophical problems such as ‘if numbers exist, what are we referring to when we use them?’.
-The alternative is to say that numbers don’t exist, which is a high price to pay as well*.
+But still, they are not endorsing it to feel special — they consider that this is the most convincing solution to philosophical problems such as ‘if numbers exist, what are we referring to when we use them?’.
+The alternative is to say that numbers don’t exist, which is a high price to pay for some*.

 Similarly to the Battorians: the fact that philosophers understand each other indicates that they are communicating some kind of coherent information.
-The failure to understand it doesn’t show that it is nonsense, only that the listener doesn’t get it.
+Failing to understand it doesn’t show that it is nonsense, but only that the listener doesn’t get it.

-*There are many alternatives to Platonism about numbers — though probably not the simple ones you have in mind.
-I am simply using this as an example and a primer for deeper thoughts.
+*There are many alternatives to Platonism about numbers — though probably not the ones you have in mind.
+I am simply using this solution as an example and a primer for deeper thoughts.

 ‘We should turn to science which is evidence based’

 So electrons exist, right?
 Well, yes and no. We posit electrons in some ways arbitrarily — as causes from the effects we perceive.
-But alternative causes could also explain those effects, and maybe they will in the future.
-Not long ago, we posited the existence of ether as a medium to support the travel of light through space.
+But alternative causes could also explain those effects, and maybe we will find out that they are in the future.
+Not long ago, we accepted that ether acted as a medium to support the travel of light through space.
 Nowadays, we don’t believe that ether exists, because new theories have turned out to predict the phenomena we observe better — making ether redundant.
-In short, some believe that what exists is what our current best scientific theories posit.
+In short, one possible position when it comes to existence is to say: ‘whatever our current best scientific theories posit exists’.

 Science and philosophy are not rivals.
 They are, and have always been, entangled.